Date: December 31, 2021

 Where: The Center for Grieving Children

-Our hearts are with you.
+Our hearts are with you during this difficult time when so many are grieving due to Covid-19.
 Together, we will stay true to our mission – providing a safe space, loving peer support, outreach, and education to grieving children, teens, families and the community.

 Below we have compiled interviews and webinars we have hosted to support our families and the community during this uncertain time.
 We will continue to update this page as new webinars happen, so please check back frequently for additional recordings.

 “Children & Grief – Beyond the Basics“.
 Center staff members Janice Zurlo, York County Coordinator, Jamie Schwellenbach, Tender Living Care Program Coordinator, and Marie Sheffield, Intercultural Peer Support Training Specialist provide a deeper understanding of the complexities of children’s loss within the context of their environment, and the pandemic, and how to support them as they move through grief, loss, and change.

 “Burying a Loved One During a Pandemic“.
 Christine Rousselle, DC Correspondent at Catholic News Agency and Julie Ann Johnson, Funeral Director and General Manager at A.T.
 Hutchins join together for a conversation on the painful realities of planning a funeral and burying a loved one during the Covid-19 pandemic, as well as the loving support needed to begin the healing process.